 Tell us a little about you:

-Our tools are based on the principes of earn (💰), learn (📖), and meet (💬).
+Our tools are based on the principles of earn (💰), learn (📖), and meet (💬).
 Select the ones you are interested in.
 You can change it later in your settings.

 Gitcoin products can help grow community around your brand.
 Create your tribe, events, and incentivize your community with bounties.
 Announce new and upcoming events using townsquare.
 Find top-quality hackers and fund them to work with you on a grant.